Certifications & Training

 The Path Forward

-That last piece of the puzzle became the catalyst that I needed, the impetus to take this knowledge of ADHD I had learned over a decade of research and use it to fuel a passion to help those find the support and help I never had.
+Coaching became the last piece of the puzzle that became the catalyst that I needed, the impetus to take this knowledge of ADHD I had learned over a decade of research and use it to fuel a passion to help those find the support and help I never had.

-I pivoted my business to focus specifically on ADHD and AuDHD (dual-diagnosed Autism/ADHD), dedicating myself to supporting neurodivergent adults in finding their authenticity in life, relationships, and careers.
+I pivoted my business to focus specifically on ADHD and AuDHD (dual-diagnosed Autism/ADHD), dedicating myself to supporting neurodivergent adults in finding their authenticity in life, relationships, and careers, as well as providing parent coaching for families navigating neurodivergence.

 My journey into one-on-one and group coaching, public speaking, and corporate facilitation began, aimed at supporting neurodivergent people in their lives and educating people and companies on the needs of neurodivergent individuals at home and in the workplace.

-My advocacy efforts were recognized, leading to invitations to join the Board of Directors of the Inattentive ADHD Coalition and to co-found the Men’s ADHD Support Group nonprofit with Marc Almodovar, which is aimed at providing a safe space for neurodivergent men to share their experiences, find support and resources for managing their ADHD.
+My advocacy efforts were recognized, leading to my role as Operations Director for the Men's ADHD Support Group nonprofit with Marc Almodovar, which is aimed at providing a safe space for neurodivergent men to share their experiences, find support and resources for managing their ADHD, and am on the Board of Directors of Dueling Minds an nonprofit built around AuDHD support.

 In bridging the gap between personal struggle and professional purpose, I've embraced the mission to illuminate the path for others, just as I navigated my own way through the fog of late diagnosis to a place of understanding and empowerment.